 Years of drought, and dust storms have turned the great plains of America's heartland into a desert.
 Salt of the Earth farmers do the best they can to survive.
 Many abandon the state, and head west to California.
 President Roosevelt works to address the hardships of the struggling homesteaders as his New Deal plans seek to pull the United States out of the economic difficulties of the Great Depression.

 On a lonely stretch of Route 66 between Oklahoma City, and Tulsa, Mr. and Mrs. Hildy and Archibald Dunkirk stop to fix a flat tire.
-Hailing from swank society Chicago, the Reporter and Photojournalist duo have been covering the dust storms, and the effect they've had on the fine state of Oklahoma.
-Unfortunately, one such storm, a real humdinger, is right on their heels.
+Hailing from swank society Chicago, the married Reporter and Photojournalist duo have been covering the dust storms and the effect they've had on the fine people of the state of Oklahoma.
+Unfortunately, one such storm, a real doozy of a humdinger, is right on their heels.

 Enter Deputy Sheriff Milton Stokes, out on the road looking for travelers stranded by the rough conditions.
 Getting reports of high winds, brush fires, and peculiar lights in the sky, Stokes comes upon the couple and tries to lend a hand.

 Meanwhile, blues guitarist 'Albuquerque One-String' Simon comes upon the group.
-Taking the bus when he can afford a ticket, hitchhiking when he can't, he sees the people and cars ahead, and tries to make a break for them before the devil of dust storm catches up to them.
-He wants their aid, and shelter in one of their vehicles, but he wants to warn them just the same.
+Taking the bus when he can afford a ticket, hitchhiking when he can't, he sees the people and cars ahead and tries to make a break for them before the devil of dust storm catches up to him (and them as well).
+He wants their aid and shelter in one of their vehicles, but he also wants to warn them just the same.
 Momma Simon taught her son right.

-Simon is facing the storm, and sees it clear as day, even though it is dusk, and the muted hues of land, and sky make it all bleed together on the horizon.
+Simon is facing the storm and sees it a'coming clear as day, even though it is nearly dusk and the muted hues of land and sky make it all bleed together on the horizon.

-Deputy Stokes, and the Dunkirks realize trouble is truly brewing when the wind picks up out of nowhere, roaring to life, and drowning out also any other sound.
-Stokes runs to his car to report back his location, and they he's trying to aid some people, but after a few moments he loses the conversation to static.
-The sky grows darker, and the headlights of his car flicker.
-The Dunkirks own car radio gets louder, then inaudible, then back to normal in a blink.
+Deputy Stokes and the Dunkirks realize trouble is truly brewing when the wind picks up out of nowhere, roaring to life, and drowning out all other sounds.
+Stokes runs to his car to report back on his location and that he's trying to aid some folks, but after a few moments he loses the conversation to static.
+The sky grows darker and the headlights of his car flicker.
+The Dunkirks' own car radio gets louder, then inaudible, then back to normal in a blink.
 At normal decibels it is completely drowned out in the din of the wind.

-Albuquerque is getting close, so he shouts, but they can't hear him.
-He waves his arms frantically, and Hildy sees him.
+Albuquerque is getting close, so he shouts as loud as he can, but they just can't hear him.
+He waves his arms frantically and Hildy sees him in her car's rear view mirror.
 Taking off her reporter's hat, she dons a scarf, or kerchief, and long gloves, then rushes out to help the poor fellow.
-Archie sees her, and knows he must go to his wife's aid (or he'll simply never hear the end of it)!
+Archie sees her and knows he must go to his wife's aid (or he'll simply never hear the end of it)!
 Stokes focuses on finishing fixing the tire.
 When he's done he runs over to see the rest of them have formed a Human chain, attempting to pull Simon towards the police car.